memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 }
 ```

-Now all that's left to do is to tell _CMake_ about our new files.
-Instead of always including these files when building our application, we can use our _Kconfig_ symbol `USR_FUN` to only include the files in the build in case the symbol is enabled.
+Now, all that's left is to tell _CMake_ about our new files.
+Instead of always including these files when building our application, we can use our _Kconfig_ symbol `USR_FUN` to only include the files in the build if the symbol is enabled.
 Add the adding the following to `CMakeLists.txt`:

 ```cmake
 target_sources_ifdef(